Assignments

 - Submit via Canvas by the deadline indicated on the syllabus

-- Submit as a PDF (preferred), as a Word document (
+- Submit a PDF (preferred), a Word document (

-.docx) or as a Jupyter Notebook (.ipynb) - AI use is encouraged: You may use ChatGPT, Claude, Gemini, or other LLMs to help explore questions
+.docx), or a Jupyter Notebook (.ipynb) - You may use ChatGPT, Claude, Gemini or other LLMs to help you explore the questions

-- All responses must be written in your own words and demonstrate understanding
+- Write all responses in your own words, showing your understanding

-- For each assignment, briefly mention which AI tool you used (if any)
+- For each assignment, say briefly which AI tool you used (if any)

-- Screenshots of your AI interactions are encouraged where relevant
+- Screenshots of your AI interactions are welcome where relevant

-- Each answer should be at least 150-200 words (be concise but thorough)
+- Each answer should be about 150-200 words: concise but complete

 | Assignment | Due Date | Link |